r-cha/ReColorCluster/README.md

 ## Customization

-This script is fairly flexible (aka barebones).
+To recolor to different colors,

-To recolor to different colors, change the value of `newcolors` in `image_cluster.py`. `newcolors` should be an array of hex colors in BGR format.
-If you only have RGB format, there is a function in `util.py` that can convert for you.
+a) specify the `--colors` argument on the command line.
+This parameter must match the name of a colorway in `utils.py` (a black image result indicates that the requested colorway is not built-in).
+OR

-This script can also be used to find the "color scheme" of an image, sort of the `k` most common colors in the image.
-In this case, you'll want to remove any recoloring and simply return the list of `centers` after processing.
+b) specify the `--colorfile` argument on the command line.
+This parameter must be the filename of a color file, which is a simple file consisting of a list of RGB hex values, including the leading '#' character.

 ## Support